Concert Overture, "Of Prayer and Praise"

 This is a composition built not only from our music's components, but also from our music's history - the symbolism of it.
 The work thus applies a broader meaning, a deeper reverberation: to attempt to speak with relevance in the present using an American language forge from elements of our character.
 It speaks to us, yes, but also for us.
 This work went on win The Louisville Prize, an international competition sponsored by the University of Indiana, Terre Haute.
 Duration: 6' 50".

 Theme and Variations

 This is also a short piece, five minutes in length.
 It was requested by the conductor John Eells, formally of the Rhode Island Philharmonic Community Orchestra.
 The recording presented here is a realization by Jack Rametta of StarTrek Studios in Warwick, Rhode Island.
 This piece is the second movement of a projected four movement symphony.
-Until the other movements are completed it will have to stand on its own, which it does quite nicely.
-A nice contemporary addition to any program that includes symphonies by Hayden.
+Until the other movements are completed it will have to stand on its own, which it does quite nicely: A nice contemporary addition to any program that includes symphonies by Haydn.
 Duration: 5'.